theochem/horton/doc/dev_releases.rst

 * **June X, 2013.
 Version 1.1**

-   - Iterative Stockholder partitioning [lillestolen2008]_
+   - Iterative Stockholder partitioning [lillestolen2008]_.
-   - Pure (harmonic) multipoles in the AIM analysis
+   - Pure (harmonic) multipoles in the AIM analysis.
-   - Spin charges in the AIM analysis
+   - Spin charges in the AIM analysis.
+   - Switch to libxc-2.0.2.

 * **June 5, 2013.
 Version 1.0.2**